The Little House (picture book): Adaptations

 The book was also made into a 1952 animated short by Walt Disney, directed by Wilfred Jackson, story adapted by Bill Peet and Bill Cottrell, musical score by Paul J. Smith, and narrated by Sterling Holloway.
 It has also been released as an audio book.
 The apartments and skyscrapers from the Disney adaptation of The Little House make a cameo appearance in "Toontown" in Who Framed Roger Rabbit.
-The Little House also makes a cameo appearance in the Chip 'n Dale: Rescue Rangers film referred to as Mrs. House by Chip as his next door neighbor.
+The Little House has a cameo appearance in the film Chip 'n' Dale: Rescue Rangers, being a house in Chip's neighborhood, looking older, and referred to as "Mrs. House" by Chip.

 1952 film

 The story centers on a house built at the top of a small hill, far out in the country, who is delighted when a newlywed couple choose her for a home.
 However, the house feels lonely at night and wonders what it might be like to have other houses to talk to, often gazing at the lights of the distant city (known as urban sprawl), which can grow even more closer.

 Eventually two stately Victorian mansions are built on either side of the Little House.
 She is happy to have some neighbors at last, but is offended when the mansions rudely look down on her for being inferior.
 One night, a fire breaks out by unknown cause and both of the mansions burn down to the ground and are destroyed.
 The Little House considers this a pity, even though they weren't very nice.
 The cartoon then switches to the late 19th century as a parade of people voting for William McKinley in the presidential election goes by, and the Little House is shown to have had two tall tenement buildings built on either side of her.
 Sadly, her family moves away to escape all the noise that the residents in both buildings make, but the house reminds herself that come what may, she must stand her ground.
 Then on December 31 11:59 p.m., men singing "Auld Lang Syne" until at midnight they shouted, "Happy New Year!" as the Little House felt that she could never be happy again.
 Years pass, and the tenements get demolished to make way for three towering skyscrapers.
 By this time, the Little House has become battered and worn with age and has begun to long for her old life on the small hill in the countryside.

 One day, a wrecking crew comes, presumably to demolish her, but the Little House doesn't mind because she has come to consider herself that she's "just in the way" and "no good to anybody".
 She also resolves that she should be glad she has lived for as long as she did.
-However much to her delight, it turns out that they had come to move her out to the country and fix her up so that a new couple can come and live in her.
+Much to her delight, it turns out that they had come to move her out to the country and fix her up so that a new couple can come and live in her.